Rizwanachu/cashflo-finance-final/replit.md

-# Cashflo - Finance Tracker
+# Spendory - Finance Tracker

 ## Overview
-Cashflo is a personal finance tracking web application built with React and TypeScript.
+Spendory is a personal finance tracking web application built with React and TypeScript.
 It helps users track their income, expenses, and manage budgets with an intuitive dashboard interface.

 ## Project Architecture